 The CDR is made up of:

-- a review meeting held in May each year
+- A one-to-one meeting in June/July each year to review progress

-We've provided a form to help you and your line manager record the meeting.
+We've provided a form to help you and your line manager record progress.
 Once completed, the form should be uploaded to the LSE Sharepoint site.

 Ahead of the meeting, the reviewee may also choose to seek additional feedback from others.
 A template feedback form is available for this purpose.
 Additional feedback is confidential to the reviewer and reviewee, which means that the completed form should be returned to both.